DENSO in Italy

 Powered by Diversity

-Diversity in languages, cultures and locations
+Diversity in languages, cultures, and locations

-16,254 employees in 39 sites
+16,254 Employees in 39 Sites

-Meeting local needs Europe-wide
+Meeting local needs in Europe

-Winning customers’ trust and being a reliable supplier, DENSO in Europe expands its footprint to be close to its clients.
+Winning customers’ trust and being a reliable supplier, DENSO Europe expands its footprint to be close to its clients.
 DENSO also emphasizes human development to improve and strive for a better future.

 Heritage